In this section we are going to take a look at a topic that

 Next, collect all the c’s

-on one side (the right will probably be easiest here), factor a c out of the terms and divide by the
+on one side (the left will probably be easiest here), factor a c out of the terms and divide by the

 Example 5 Solve